SalAlbaTest/open-source/README.md

 3. third commit as sal.alba.conf on `master` brnach.
 5. sixth commit as sal.alba.conf on `master` branch.
 6. seventh commit as saljan on `master` branch.
+7. eighth commit as saljan on 'master` branch.